mb2709-c/ArcStrikeArena/README.md

 - ✅ **Preventing strategy leakage** until duel completion
 - ✅ **Ensuring fair settlement** through cryptographic proofs
 - ✅ **Supporting multiple concurrent duels** with isolated state

 ---

+## 🎬 Demo Video

+Watch the platform in action!
+Download and view our demonstration video to see:
+- Complete betting workflow from wallet connection to prize claiming
+- FHE encryption in action
+- Real-time duel updates and settlement
+- User interface and experience

+📥 **Download Demo Video**: [demo/vedio.mp4](demo/vedio.mp4) (1.6 MB)

+> **Note**: Click the link above to download the video file, then open it with your video player.

+---